 6.3.4.12 Inter-CM association procedure

-When a CM requires to communicate with the other CM, the CM shall perform the CM association procedure described in 5.2.16.
+When a CM requires to communicate with the other CM, the CM shall perform the inter-CM association procedure described in 5.2.16.
 The CM shall generate and send the InterCMAssociationRequest message to the other CM.

 The following table shows CxMessage fields in InterCMAssociationRequest message.